Welcome

 Wetland Trail

 This 5 km (3 mile) trail leads you into the depths of the marshland.
-Immerse yourself in the reserve as you walk past lagoons, grazing marsh and reedbeds.
+Immerse yourself in the reserve as you travel past lagoons, grazing marsh and reedbeds.
 The paths are hard surfaced and level, with the exception of the step access to East Haven viewing point.

 The paths are surfaced with a mixture of grass and granite chippings between 1 - 2.5 metres wide.
 They are relatively flat, with the exception of a gradient of 1 in 100 to the highest point in the north east corner near to Rookery Farm.